netgroup-polito/frog4-openstack-do/README_ONOS.md

 	$ cd /opt/onos/bin
 	$ ./onos-service start

-* It's possible that ONOS will prompt a message saying JAVA_HOME is not set.
-To fix that problem shutdown ONOS typing within its CLI: system:shutdown, then follow the steps below:
+It is possible that ONOS prompts a message saying *JAVA_HOME is not set*.
+To fix that problem, shutdown as follows

+	onos> system:shutdown

+The types the following commands:

 	$ sudo gedit /etc/environment